davelunt/NemaTree/README.md

 ### Altering and re-running

-If you wish to alter the tree, perhaps removing taxa, and/or rerooting this can be done without running the entire workflow.
+If you wish to alter the phylogenetic analysis, perhaps removing taxa, and/or rerooting this can be done without running the entire workflow.
 Transfer the cialign output alignment (from which the tree was built) to the `resources/reference` directory and change the config to make it the new reference library.

 Remove sequences if required.
 If you routinely wish to remove the same sequences, for example removing all the sequences except certain clades, one strategy is to list the names of all the sequences to remove in a `remove_list.txt` file.
 You can then use seqkit to remove them and save a new file with a command like `seqkit grep -v -n -f remove_list.txt ref_alignment.fas > ref_alignment_small.fas`.
 It is recommended to work on a copy of your reference alignment.